Jiří Malec

 Jiři Malec ([ˈjɪr̝iː ˈmalɛts]; born 24 November 1962, in Vlastiboř) is a Czech former ski jumper who competed for Czechoslovakia from 1985 to 1990.
 Along with Jan Boklöv and Stefan Zünd, he was an early pioneer of the V-style.
+Malec won the 1987 Winter Universiade.
 At the 1988 Winter Olympics in Calgary, he won a bronze in the individual normal hill.
+Malec subsequently sold his bronze medal to help pay his mortgage.